catcecilia/rockpaperscissors/README.md

 if countingpoints = 0 return a string stating it is a tie

 **_new pseudo code with dom manipulation_**
-on load, start game function
+on press, start a round

-for i = 0 and less than 5 ++:
-add event listener to hear what div the user clicks assign playerselection to the value of div clicked (r/p/s) compare like previously to find if user won the round, lost the round or tied the round inject result of round to html
+add event listener to hear what div the user clicks assign playerselection to the value of div clicked (r/p/s) compare like previously to find if user won the round, lost the round or tied the round remove potential stuff in results currently in html inject result of round to html

-after counter, check the player points inject results to html
+ check if player points or computer points = 5 remove potential stuff in results currently in html inject results to html reset player and computer points to 0